Claud Jacob: First World War

+Post-war

 With the war now over, Jacob commanded a corps of the British Army of the Rhine during the occupation of the Rhineland.
 He became Chief of the General Staff in India in January 1920 and was then both promoted to full general and appointed aide-de-camp to King George V on 31 May 1920.
 He returned home to England in 1924, and in November of that year was given the Northern Command in India.
 When General Lord Rawlinson died in March 1925, he acted temporarily as Commander-in-Chief, India, until General Sir William Birdwood took over that role in August 1925 and Jacob returned home again.
 He took up the appointment of Military Secretary to the India Office in April 1926 and, having been promoted field marshal on 30 November 1926, he remained at the India Office until he retired from the army in May 1930.

-In retirement Jacob became Constable of the Tower of London.
-He was also Colonel of 2nd Battalion, The Baluch Regiment (now 7th Battalion The Baloch Regiment), Colonel of the 106th Hazara Pioneers and Colonel of the Worcestershire Regiment.
+In retirement Jacob became constable of the Tower of London.
+He was also Colonel of 2nd Battalion, The Baluch Regiment (now 7th Battalion The Baloch Regiment), colonel of the 106th Hazara Pioneers and colonel of the Worcestershire Regiment.
 In January 1936 he attended the funeral of King George V and in May 1937 he attended the coronation of King George VI.

 He became honorary colonel of the Seaforth Highlanders in March 1940.
 He died at King's College Hospital in London on 2 June 1948 at the age of eighty-four.